Information Technology2026-03-02T15:44:22-05:00

 Information Technology in Northern Kentucky

-Northern Kentucky is home to many information technology companies, with concentrations in key areas including software development, electronics manufacturing, health informatics, and logistics technology.
+Northern Kentucky is home to many information technology companies, with concentrations in key areas including software development, data processing, computer systems design and financial services.

 Education